Create a Website Account - Manage notification subscriptions, save form progress and more.

 Planning and Zoning Commission

 Meets on the first and third Tuesday each month.
 The Commission’s duties are to review applications for zoning changes, hear public comments, and make recommendations to the council regarding such applications; review applications for specific use permits, hear public comments, and grant, grant with modification, or deny such applications; review proposed preliminary subdivision plats, engineering plans, requested plat and plan variances, and proposed restrictive covenants and make recommendations to the council pertaining to each; review proposed plats and plans for mobile home parks and for such other developments as may be required by ordinance and make recommendations to the council pertaining to such; recommend to the council for amendments, extensions, and additions to the comprehensive master plan of the city, including the land use plan and the thoroughfare plan; recommend to the council for changes to the official zoning map of the city; when appropriate, make a determination of appropriate zoning or use; and perform such other duties as may be duly delegated to them from time to time by the council.
 The commission members shall be comprised of at least three members that reside within the corporate limits of the city.
 The remaining two (2) members may reside within the corporate boundaries of the Liberty Hill Independent School District.
 The Director of Planning and Development Jerry Millard is the staff liaison.
-The Planning Technician, Lynn DeLorenzo provides support with recording and administrative tasks, as needed.
+The Planning Technician, Shelby Claridge, provides support with recording and administrative tasks, as needed.

 Public Works Commission

-Does not have a set meeting date.
+Currently meets the third Monday of the Month at 5:30 PM.
 It is a three (3) person commission charged with providing recommendations to City Council on current and potential projects executed or managed by the Public Works Department.
 These projects include but are not limited to, water and wastewater management (utility construction, operations, finance, and accounting), implementation of the City’s water and wastewater Master Plan, review of the City’s drainage and flood control and mitigation program, including maintenance of supporting infrastructure (detention, retention), matters of City infrastructure and maintenance of streets, curbs, sidewalks, sanitary sewers, and water lines under City jurisdiction, trail construction and maintenance and traffic mitigation.
 The members of the commission will review outsourced engineering, street and utility maintenance services, work with TXDOT, Williamson County, and CAMPO on transportation planning and funding.
 There are three members of the commission representing experience in the following trades: Engineering, Architecture, Building construction, Transportation and Planning.
 The Public Works Director serves as liaison with the Commission and the City Secretary’s Office provides support with recording and administrative tasks, as needed.

 Please indicate the position of interest to you.